Hierarchical Gaussian Process Models for Regression Discontinuity/Kink under Sharp and Fuzzy Designs: Introduction

 \section{Introduction}

 The regression discontinuity design \citep{thistlethwaite1960regression} and its generalizations are non-experimental methods of causal inference in observational studies.
 In a typical regression discontinuity design, the assignment of a treatment is determined according to whether a running variable is greater or less than a known cutoff while the outcome of interest is supposed to be a smooth function of the running variable except at the cutoff.
-The abrupt change in the probability of receiving the treatment can be exploited to infer the local causal effect around the cutoff. \cite{hahn2001identification} established conditions under which causal effect is identified within this framework.
-For general overviews, see \cite{imbens2008regression}, \cite{lee2010regression}, \cite{ce_regression_aie}, and \cite{cattaneo2018practical1, cattaneo2018practical2}.
+The abrupt change in the probability of receiving the treatment can be exploited to infer the local causal effect around the cutoff.
+For general overviews, see \cite{imbens2008regression}, \cite{lee2010regression}, \cite{ce_regression_aie}, \cite{cattaneo2018practical1, cattaneo2018practical2}, and \cite{cattaneo2022}.

 We develop in this study a family of estimators for Regression Discontinuity (RD) and Regression Kink (RK) under sharp and fuzzy designs.
 The proposed estimators are based on Gaussian Process (GP) regression/classification, a probabilistic modeling approach that has gained popularity in machine learning and artificial intelligence community \citep{rasmussen2006}.
 This nonparametric Bayesian approach places a GP prior on the latent function that underlays the outcome of interest.
 Modeler's knowledge regarding the underlying relationship is encoded through the mean and variance functions of the GP and inference is conducted according to Bayes' rule.